Qatar Participates In G7-Arab Ministerial Meeting

 QNA

-His Excellency wen on saying that the State of Qatar's successful efforts in mediating and facilitating negotiations between conflicting parties and hosting crucial peace talks reflect its deep belief in the power of diplomacy.
+He added that Qatar's successful efforts in mediating and facilitating negotiations between conflicting parties and hosting crucial peace talks reflect its deep belief in the power of diplomacy.

-He also pointed out that the State of Qatar has remained at the forefront of countries providing humanitarian aid, as well as the necessary resources to rebuild schools, hospitals, and communities affected by conflict and war zones.
+He also pointed out that Qatar has remained at the forefront of countries providing humanitarian aid, as well as the necessary resources to rebuild schools, hospitals, and communities affected by conflict and war zones.

 Legal Disclaimer: